sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 Sailfish OS, with the actual source code living in a git submodule of this repository.
-An "Application Repository" contains the source code itself, e.g. because you wrote it or cloned a third-party git repository.
+An "Application Repository" contains the source code itself, e.g. because you wrote it or forked a git repository.

 ### Plain Tarball sources

 Usually, nothing special needs to be done if you want to build software from a source tarball.
 Just populate the OBS Package like below, OBS will pick up both and run the build.
 No `_service` file is necessary in this case.

 However, you must place a .spec file alongside the source tarball, it cannot be contained within the tarball.